AskAladdin, Egypt Travel Guide To All Cities Of Egypt!

 It’s a popular beach resort among tourists visiting Sinai.
 The place has now become more admired and is an ideal spot for windsurfers due to the constant wind here most time.

 Ras Mohammed National Park is a protected area located in Sharm El Sheikh and is touted to be the first national park of Egypt.
 It features both marine and terrestrial area and this is a must place to see at Sinai.
 Find a hotel near Ras Mohammed National Park for booking.

 This is a very popular archeological site in Sinai displaying the mines of the pharaohs and is in the western part of the peninsula.

 St. Catherine’s Monastery:

-Centered at the foot of Mount Moses, this was constructed on orders of Emperor Justinian between 527 and 565.
+Centered at the foot of Mount Moses, the monastery was constructed by the order of Emperor Justinian between 527 and 565.
 Build around Moses’ Burning Bush, there is a chapel constructed on top.
-The setting is spectacular and natural with many art works like oil and wax paintings, Arab mosaics, marbles, sacerdotal ornaments, reliquaries and has the second largest collection of illuminate manuscripts.
+The setting is spectacular and natural with many artworks like oil and wax paintings, Arab mosaics, marbles, sacerdotal ornaments, reliquaries and has the second largest collection of illuminated manuscripts.

 Taba was returned to Egypt in 1989 and has now turned into a popular tourist place housing extraordinarily beautiful coves and bays.
 There are many hotel properties located here and also Bedouin camps here offer simplistic experience with an amazing sea view.